Home Chemistry Substance Chlorine Dioxide

 Chlorine dioxide has several cleaning applications.

 • Mouthwash containing small quantities of chlorine dioxide can improve bad breath.
 When we take it in the mouth, it is unsafe for our health.
-But it is possibly safe when we used very small quantities of ClO2 in mouthwash.
+But it is possibly safe when we use very small quantities of ClO2 in mouthwash.

 Bleaching

-Disinfection with chlorine dioxide
+Disinfection with Chlorine Dioxide

 Chlorine dioxide should be used widely as a disinfectant or oxidant.
-It is a very strong oxidizer and effectively worked in many disinfection processes.
+It is a very strong oxidizer and effectively works in many disinfection processes.
 It kills pathogenic microorganisms such as fungi, bacteria, and viruses.
-We use ClO2 instead of chlorine because it prevents the formation of harmful halogenated disinfection byproducts like trihalomethanes and halogenated acidic acids.

 • Drinking water treatment or disinfection is the main application of chlorine dioxide.
+Therefore, during disinfection of water, it fights against the impurities of water.

 • For swimming pool disinfection, we used a combination of chlorine and ClO2.